 An Overview of HS2 in Thorpe Mandeville

 The proposed HS2 rail route through the hamlet of Lower Thorpe will initially carry up to 11 trains per hour in each direction at peak times.
 In March 2020 the government stated that train services are due to start in 2029.
 Trains could increase to 18 per hour on the opening of Phase Two.
 Trains will be up to 400m long with 1,100 seats.
 Operating times will be between 5.00am and midnight on Monday to Saturday and between 8.00am and midnight on Sundays.
 Speeds of up to 360kph (225mph) are likely through our section of the route.
 The maximum anticipated noise level between 50 and 65db will extend far into the village.
-Banbury Lane may be closed for through traffic at Lower Thorpe for up to two years during the construction period.
+HS2 originally advised that Banbury Lane may be closed for through traffic at Lower Thorpe for up to two years during the construction period but this is likely to be affected by the 2021 announcement that Banbury Road between Bulls Lane and the Magpie junction will be permanently closed for a long period during construction until 2024.

 The Parish Council has been advised that information received from HS2 indicates construction of the Lower Thorpe viaduct will take approximately 20 months.
-Environmental activity has already started.
+Environmental activity has already started and a works compound has been established near the Magpie junction.

 Photomontage of HS2 going through Lower Thorpe provided by HS2 in January 2015.